The current situation with Help to Buy

-When the Help to buy was set up it was due to expire in April 2021.
-With a new version of the scheme (for first time buyers only) that will run from April 2021 to March 2023.
-Under this plan , sales transactions would need to have been agreed by December 2020 so that you can take advantage of the scheme .
+When the scheme was set up, it was due to expire in April 2021., with a new version of the scheme (for first-time buyers only) that will run from April 2021 to March 2023.
+Under this plan, sales transactions would need to have been agreed by December 2020 in order to take advantage of the scheme.

 What does this mean for buyers?

 To ease pressure on house builders, the government’s Help to Buy building deadline has been pushed back by two months to help thousands of families move into their new homes, despite interruptions in building these new homes because of the pandemic.

 The government says the deadline for the homes to be completed in order to comply with the equity loan scheme has been extended to ‘ensure customers do not miss out if there has been a delay in construction due to the pandemic’.